jakewilliami/scripts/README.md

 You only need to do the above for bash scripts (which, for ease of commandifying them, do not have a file extension).
 To run julia scripts, type `julia <name_of_script>` in the directory of the script.
 Similarly, for python, run `python3 <name_of_script>`; for perl, `perl <name_of_script>`, for ruby, `ruby <name_of_script>`.
 You get the idea.

+Finally, if a script has a `cd` command in it, to execute the script AND go to that directory specified in the script, you will need to type `. <name_of_script>`.

 Happy scripting!

 ---